What is Acupuncture?

-Acupuncture is part of a 3,000 year-old system of medicine that includes medicinal herbs and acupressure.
-By placing sterile, tiny pins on a specific zone on the skin we release the body’s own chemical healers, stimulate circulation and relax tense muscles.
+Acupuncture is part of a 3,000 year-old system of medicine that includes medicinal herbs and acupressure. by placing sterile, tiny pins on a specific zone on the skin we release the body’s own chemical healers, stimulate circulation and relax tense muscles.
 Acupuncture also helps relieve anxiety, stress and digestive issues, assists with weight release and smoking cessation.
-Call for a free 15 minute consultation (212) 777-7191.

-Does Acupuncture Hurt?
 Most clients find acupuncture painless, although it’s not uncommon to experience it as a slight pinch followed by a warm, pleasant tingling sensation.
 Afterward, many people report a feeling of deep relaxation and elevated spirit.
 It’s a great way to recharge the batteries before, during or after a challenging period in one’s life.
-For more on acupuncture, click here:
+Read more about acupuncture here.

-How Does Acupuncture Work?
 The Asian model describes a network of vital energy, called Qi (Chee) that runs through our bodies in pathways.
 In that model, our health depends upon the free-flow of this energy.
 When it is blocked is when we become ill.
 Whether or not one subscribes to that theory, what is true is that our bodies hold electromagnetic energy (all chemical reactions create electricity in us) that circulate through the body along energetic pathways.
 Overwork, stress, toxic food/chemicals, systemic immune suppressors, worry and other excesses cause these pathways to become blocked.
 By inserting hair-fine pins into specific points we unblock electrical pathways, allow muscles to ease, and blood and lymph to flow.
-Make an appointment: email firstname.lastname@example.org.

-What sorts of things does acupuncture help with?
+What sort of things does Acupuncture help with?

 - Habit Control (e.g. Smoking, Weight Control)